daisykim/daisykim.github.io/index.md

 * Type following code in editor window.

 > To open editor window, click the screen and press 'C' key.
->
-> Or, open command box and type '/code'.

 ```javascript
 // 3D donut